HemaZ/HemaZ.github.io/_tabs/about.md

 toc: true
 ---

-Hello, My name is Ibrahim Essam. a software engineer from Egypt.
+Hello, My name is Ibrahim Essam.A software Engineer with a demonstrated history of working in the automotive and Robotics industry.
+Skilled in ROS, C++, Python, and Computer Vision.

 ## Experience